-To really get to know your tools, spend a few hours clicking through EVERY page, menu option, axes in the graphs, and columns in the tables.
+To really get to know the features of your data mining and marketing tools, spend a few hours clicking through EVERY page, menu option, axes in the graphs, and columns in the tables.
 Once you’ve walked through every nook and cranny of the tool, and given them careful consideration, then you will understand which graphs offer real value and why you need to use them.

 Here is an example I witnessed recently.
 Google Analytics doesn’t track profits on your orders; it only tracks revenue.
 However, profitability – by product, product line and overall – is one of the most important financial metrics of all.
 Otherwise, how do you know if you’re actually making money?
 The sales and revenue numbers might look good.
 But if the cost of making and selling the product exceeds the amount of revenue it brings in, your business is in trouble.